-Coarse fishing with a pole is one of the best tactics when it comes to consistent fishing success on lakes, canals, and slow moving rivers.
+Coarse fishing with a pole is one of the best tactics for consistent fishing success on lakes, canals, and slow-moving rivers.
 You can set up your feed and keep your hooked bait in the zone at all times, but owning a pole is an expensive investment and one you will want to protect.

-In this article, we take a look at pole socks, an affordable bit of kit that keeps your pole safe while shipping in to land a fish or re-bait your hook.
-Everyone who fishes with a pole should have one but a quick search online will have you inundated with too many options.
+This article examines pole socks, an affordable accessory that keeps your pole safe while shipping to land a fish or re-bait your hook.
+Everyone who fishes with a pole should have one, but a quick search online will have you inundated with too many options.

 Our Best Pole Socks

-Luckily, we have narrowed the options down and reviewed only the best 5 pole socks on the market for you so you can make a quick and easy decision about which one is right for you.
+Luckily, we have narrowed the options down and reviewed only the best five pole socks on the market so you can quickly decide which one is right for you.

 Preston Innovations Pole Safe Combo – My Best Overall Pick!